I’m Eungul.

 This Is Seoul

-Everything I know about this city — in one day.
+Slow morning to bustling evening — everything I know about this city, in one day.

 Understand the city →

-Some of the best food in Seoul requires two people to order.
+Some of the best food in Seoul needs two people to order it.

-So I started Can’t Eat This Alone — a weekly Saturday dinner.
+So I started Can’t Eat This Alone — a Saturday dinner, every week.

 Samgyeopsal.
 Shabu-shabu.
 Jjimdak.
 Dakgalbi.